PrathmeshChalke/PrathmeshChalke/README.md

 🚀 What I'm Working On

-🔨 Building: A cutting-edge platform Coding Script where developers can explore new challenges, sharpen their coding skills, and grow.
+🔨 Building: Currently developing an Expense Tracker platform, designed to help users easily manage and track their personal finances.
+With intuitive features, users can categorize expenses, monitor spending habits, and improve financial planning.

 🤝 Collaborating: Open to opportunities for collaboration on innovative projects that push the boundaries of web and mobile app development.